datanav/docs/configuration.rst

 Compaction deletes the oldest entities in a dataset and reclaims space for those entities in the dataset's indexes.

-Datasets that are written to by pipes using the :ref:`dataset sink <dataset_sink>` are automatically compacted once every 24 hours.
+Datasets that are written to by pipes using the :ref:`dataset sink <dataset_sink>` are automatically compacted once every 24 hours, unless sink compaction is enabled.
+If sink compaction is enabled then compaction will happen incrementally as the pipe writes new entities to the dataset.
 The default is to keep the last two versions of every entity up until the current time.

 Properties
 ^^^^^^^^^^